 Women were hired to staff the kitchens, making food for those who worked on the project, and to carry water and beer to the workers.
 They also did all the lighter tasks of counting stones, determining the quality of the materials, laundry, finding appropriate weights of loads so as not to overburden transport.
 Women did all the tasks that didn’t take sheer muscle, and often drove carts and wagons when drivers were scarce.

 Lime kilns were built to burn the limestone into quicklime, along the riverbank downwind of the city and in areas where breezes blew, so no one would be blinded by the fumes.
 Coal and limestone began to pile up by the kilns to be layered in and cooked.
 Men were hired to rake the cooked rock into pools of river water to quickly cool.
 More men would then drag the cooled rock to a drying area and later to a grinding shed where the stones were reduced to powder and shoveled into sacks.
 Wagons began rolling the slaked lime to the construction site as soon as the first batches were ready.

 Areas along the river with good sand were marked and cartsful began to head for the construction site.
-Trees were cut to make sheds to protect materials, to keep roadways from turning into muck pits, to make scaffolding and the temporary cofferdams that made it possible to set the arches on bedrock below the river after sand and muck had been dug away.
+Trees were cut to make sheds to protect materials and for workspaces, and hay and straw for thatch, to keep roadways from turning into muck pits, to make scaffolding and the temporary cofferdams that made it possible to set the arches on bedrock below the river after sand and muck had been dug away.